 As you can see from the list above, the class will be organized in modules of two sessions.
-You will be required to come to class for the first hour every week, but in one of the two weeks in each module you will not have to stay for the remainder of the class.
+Beginning with class 4, you will be required to come to class for the first hour every week, but in one of the two weeks in each module you will not have to stay for the remainder of the class depending on your group number.
 This will allow us to do more intensive work with small groups.
 You are responsible for keeping this straight (or letting me know if you have questions about the schedule.)